São Paulo: Sports

 The city hosts sporting events of national and international importance, such as the São Paulo Grand Prix, held at the Interlagos Circuit.
 Among the main events that São Paulo hosted are the 1950 FIFA World Cup, the 1963 Pan American Games, the 2000 FIFA Club World Championship, the 2014 FIFA World Cup Opening Ceremony (and five more matches from the same tournament) and The city also has a Jockey Club, where the first race took place on 29 October 1876.

 As in the rest of Brazil, football is the most popular sport.
 The city's major teams are Corinthians, Palmeiras and São Paulo.
 Portuguesa is a medium club and Juventus, Nacional and Barcelona EC are three small clubs.

 Formula One is also one of the most popular sports in Brazil.
-One of Brazil's most famous sportsmen is three-time Formula One world champion and São Paulo native Ayrton Senna.
+Three-time Formula One world champion and São Paulo native Ayrton Senna is one of Brazil's most famous sportsmen.
 The Formula One São Paulo Grand Prix (formally known as the Brazilian Grand Prix) is held at the Autódromo José Carlos Pace in Interlagos, Socorro.
 The Grand Prix has been held at the Interlagos circuit from 1973 to 1977, in 1979 and 1980, and from 1990 to the present.
 Four Brazilian drivers have won the Brazilian Grand Prix, all of whom were born in São Paulo: Emerson Fittipaldi (1973 and 1974), José Carlos Pace (1975), Ayrton Senna (1991 and 1993) and Felipe Massa (2006 and 2008).
 In 2007, a new local railway station Autódromo of the Line C (Line 9) of CPTM, was constructed near the circuit to improve access.